1. Home

 One measure of efficiency shows that heat pump water heaters are some of the most efficient models out there.
 Uniform Energy Factor (UEF) measures how much of the energy a water heater uses goes to heating the water and how much is lost.

-While most tank and tankless water heaters have UEF ratings up to about 0.95 (95% efficiency), heat pump water heaters can have UEF ratings of 3.3 to 4.1 (330-410% efficiency).
-Because heat pumps move heat rather than create it, you can get the equivalent of 3.3 to 4.1 kWhs of heating for every 1 kWh of electricity you put in.
+While most tank and tankless water heaters have UEF ratings up to about 0.95 (95% efficiency), heat pump water heaters can have UEF ratings of 3.3 to 4.1.
+Because heat pumps move heat rather than create it, they can supply more energy as heat than the energy in the electricity they consume.

 Electric vs. gas water heaters

 There are some general differences in gas and electric water heaters’ expenses.
-Gas rates are typically lower than electricity rates.
-Electric water heaters are usually more efficient.
-Upfront costs are typically lower with electric.
+Gas rates can be lower than electricity rates.
+Electric water heaters are usually more efficient and heat pump water heaters are the most efficient option.
+Upfront costs are typically lower with electric water heaters.

 EnergyGuides’ estimates for costs and consumption are based on national averages and might vary from your actual use.
 The label will list assumptions that go into calculating the cost like the electricity rate and performance of similar water heaters.